Skip to content

 id: true,

 Now that we have defined our client views and our tRPC server, we need to connect them with some glue code.
-We recommend using fate's CLI for convenience.
+We recommend using fate's Vite plugin for convenience.

 First, make sure our tRPC router.ts file exports the appRouter object, AppRouter type and all the views we have defined: